Temporal Knowledge Question Answering via Abstract Reasoning Induction: Experiment

 \subsection{Ablation Study}

-To evaluate the efficacy of the model's individual components, we conducted ablation studies.
+To evaluate the efficacy of the individual components of the model, we conducted ablation studies.

-Initially, we removed the abstract guidance component, requiring the LLM to rely solely on its own understanding of the questions without the aid of historical information.
-This resulted in significant performance drops on both datasets, with a 19.7\% decrease on \ourq and a 3.7\% decrease on \cronq.
-This suggests that distilled abstract methodological guidance plays a substantial role in supporting the model's reasoning capabilities.
+Initially, we remove the abstract guidance component, requiring the LLM to rely on its own understanding of the questions without the aid of historical information.
+This result in significant performance drops on both datasets, with a 19.7\% decrease on \ourq and a 3.7\% decrease on \cronq.
+This suggests that distilled abstract guidance plays a substantial role in supporting the model's reasoning capabilities.

-To further assess the impact of abstract guidance, we eliminated the clustering module, thus deriving a universal abstract guidance from all historical reasoning processes without categorization based on question type.
-The model's performance dropped by 9.2\% on \ourq and 2.5\% on \cronq, indicating that a singular abstract methodology is insufficient for guiding diverse types of questions and that targeted abstract methodological guidance is more effective.
+To further assess the impact of abstract guidance, we eliminate the clustering module, thus deriving a universal abstract guidance from all historical reasoning processes without categorization based on question type.
+The model performance dropped by 9.2\% on \ourq and 2.5\% on \cronq, indicating that a singular abstract methodology is insufficient for guiding various types of questions and that targeted abstract methodological guidance is more effective.
+In Appendix~\ref{sec:Cluster}, we illustrate the impact of varying cluster quantity on the model's final reasoning performance.

+To verify the role of incorrect samples in \ourmodel, we remove incorrect examples from the process of generating abstract methods, providing only correct examples as guidance.
+As evident from the results, the removal of incorrect examples leads to a decrease in the quality of abstract guidance, resulting in a performance drop.
+By encountering and learning these incorrect examples, LLMs become more adept at avoiding similar pitfalls in subsequent reasoning tasks.
+This also aligns with our intuition and has been validated in prior studies~\cite{DBLP:conf/emnlp/WangL23,DBLP:conf/emnlp/YangLL23,DBLP:journals/corr/abs-2310-20689}.

-Lastly, we removed the action selection module, allowing the LLM to choose from all generated actions without filtering.
+Lastly, we remove the action selection module, allowing the LLM to choose from all generated actions without filtering.
 This led to a decrease in performance on both datasets by 12.8\% and 5.9\%, underscoring that unfiltered actions result in an excessive number of options, including irrelevant ones, which hinders the LLM's reasoning and complicates the decision-making process.